Fraud Article

 The customer network advantage

 Veriff’s customer roster – Blockchain, Bolt, Deel, Monzo, Starship, Trustpilot, Webull, and others – creates an unmatched ecosystem.
+High-volume, high-diversity customers generate intelligence that strengthens defenses for everyone in the network.

 Even a well-funded competitor starting today would need years to build comparable diversity and volume – years during which Veriff’s network continues compounding its advantage.